 Catherine Opie: The Outside-Inside, Installation for moCa Cleveland

-Catherine Opie’s site-responsive work The Outside-Inside, Installation for moCa Cleveland (2019) reimagines the interior architecture of moCa as a window to the larger landscape of Lake Erie.
-Applied directly to the surfaces of moCa’s Gund Commons, Kohl Atrium and Monumental Staircase, Opie’s installation consists of eight different images, each of which was shot onsite in Cleveland as part of a 2011 invitation to make new work for the Cleveland Clinic.
-An Ohio native—born and raised in Sandusky—Opie returned to the region over the course of an entire year to capture the dramatic seasonal shift on Lake Erie.
-Recording dawn and dusk, the works shows the reflection of light over the water, and the crystallization of ice and snow along the lake’s edge.
-Transforming the resulting images into a large-scale architectural installation, Opie’s The Outside-Inside, Installation for moCa Cleveland is an immersive yet intimate portrait of a specific place, Cleveland, while simultaneously a poetic mediation on the passage of time.
+Catherine Opie’s site-responsive work The Outside-Inside, Installation for moCa Cleveland (2019) reimagines the interior architecture of moCa as a window onto the larger landscape of Lake Erie.
+Applied directly to the surfaces of moCa’s Gund Commons and Kohl Atrium & Monumental Staircase, Opie’s installation consists of eight different images, each of which was shot in Cleveland as part of a 2011 commission for the Cleveland Clinic.
+An Ohio native—born and raised in Sandusky—Opie returned to the region over the course of an entire year to capture the dramatic seasonal shifts of Lake Erie, recording dawn and dusk, the reflection of light over the water, as well as the crystallization of ice and snow along the lake’s edge.
+Transforming the resulting images into a large-scale architectural installation, Opie’s The Outside-Inside is an immersive, intimate portrait of a specific place, Lake Erie, while simultaneously providing a poetic meditation on the passage of time.

 Major support provided by Joanne Cohen & Morris Wheeler and Margaret Cohen & Kevin Rahilly